 ABOUT

-Smith is researching a small retention pond in a far corner of a post-industrial site in Sauget, IL, a small village known for heavy industrial occupation and contamination.
+Smith is researching a small retention pond in a distant corner of the National Building Arts Center.
+The post-industrial site is in Sauget, IL, a small village known for heavy industrial occupation and contamination.
 Through an artistic and archaeological process of "Reverse Extraction," Smith removes foundry detritus from the pond: ceramic tubes for molten metal, rusty steel, slag, and glass are inventoried alongside plants, crayfish, insect songs, and frogs.
-Material and poetic narratives will soon unfold by tracing two ubiquitous yet shifty materials: silica and sand.
+Narratives unfold through intimate interactions with detritus and other forms of matter, and a ubiquitous yet shifty material—sand.